Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 * do use StyleCop's recommended coding styles
 * code covered with Unit-tests
-* all public code-blocks have XML-documentation
+* all *public and protected* code-blocks have XML-documentation

 ### Deadlines